RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Proof environment.md

 ```

 - You can use any string you like, `PROOF`/`QED` for example, instead of `\begin{proof}`/`\end{proof}`.
 See [[#Settings & styling]].
+- It is recommended to [assign a hotkey](https://help.obsidian.md/Customization/Custom+hotkeys) to the command `Insert proof`.
 - Proofs can be folded (collapsed) in Live Preview.

 ### Custom texts